bogosorter/blog/public/posts/0_colorTheme.md

 };
 ```

-The package's source code is available on [GitHub](https://github.com/m7kra/color-theme/).
+The package's source code is available on [GitHub](https://github.com/bogosorter/color-theme/).
 To test it out, you can use this very website: you'll find a button on the top right corner that lets you change the theme.

 Oh, by the way, Merry Christmas!

-M7kra
+Bogosorter